Argishti-Cho/Django-Angular/README.md

 # Verify the installation by running ng --version to check the Angular CLI version.
 # Run the Angular app on localhost:4200:
+# In the Project root directory run the following command
 4. ng serve --open
 If port :4200 is already in use or you need a custom port, you can run: ng serve --host 0.0.0.0 --port 8080